flatironinstitute/CaImAn/README.md

    pip install -e .
    ```

-**Performance issues:** To make the package working *efficiently* under any configuration ALWAYS run these commands before starting spyder (this is for linux and OSX but environment variables can be set in windows as well):
+**Performance issues:** To make the package work *efficiently* under any configuration ALWAYS run these commands before starting spyder (this is for linux and OSX but environment variables can be set in windows as well):

    ```bash
    export MKL_NUM_THREADS=1